 For General enquiries, Program bookings and Teacher access registration,

 Phone: +61 9340 3600

 For Privacy enquiries, Centre Management, Employment or Venue Hire enquiries, contact:

 Phone: +61 9340 3601

 The area is well served by public transport.
 Arriving by train at Melbourne’s Flinders Street or Melbourne Central station, exit to Elizabeth Street and board the North Coburg tram (number 19).
 Get off at Tram Stop 11 and take the Royal Parade entrance to GTAC.

-School buses: There is provision on campus for parking of two minibuses at the entrance to GTAC and three staff cars at the rear of the South Wing.
-Access to parking on campus is via the Story Street entrance to University High School.
-Schools arriving by coach are required to set down students in Story Street at the University High School entrance.
+School buses: Schools arriving by coach are recommended to set down students on Royal Parade near the GTAC/University High School entrance.
 Coaches will need to return at a designated time to collect students.

 On arrival at GTAC